Holi0317/pullsize/README.md

 the PR is too large, the bot will stop working.
 I don't plan to pay for hosting this bot.
 If you have a large amount of request, host it yourself.

-Also this bot will access PR diff and repository content for the config file, it is pretty powerful and might be uncomfortable for organizations.
-It is recommended to host this bot yourself: It just needs a CloudFlare account on worker free plan and a few setup steps.
+Also this bot will have permission to access PR diff and repository content for the config file.
+If the permission is a bit too wide and uncomfortable for your organizations, host this bot yourself: It just needs a CloudFlare account on worker free plan and a few setup steps.
+You don't even need to own a domain on Cloudflare.

 ## Configuration file